Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Our model

 \paragraph{Producer model} We have $n$ producers on the platform.
 Each producer $i$ \emph{chooses} a content vector $s_i$ from the set $\cS \defn \{s:~s \in \Rorth^d,~\Vert s \Vert_1 \leq 1\}$.
 We note that we focus on the $\ell_1$-norm in order to model the relative amount of weight that each producer has on each embedded feature.
 We let $\Delta\cS$ be the set of probability distributions over $\cS$.
 Letting $s_i(f)$ denote the $f$-th entry of content vector $s_i$ for feature $f \in [d]$, one can interpret $s_i(f)$ as the fraction of producer $i$'s content that targets embedded feature $f$.

-\paragraph{User model} We have $K$ users (or consumers) on the platform.
+\paragraph{User model} We have $K$ users on the platform.
 Each user $k \in [K]$ is described by a preference vector in $\C \defn \{c:~c \in \Rorth^d,~\Vert c \Vert_1 \leq 1\}$.
 We note that $c_k$ describes user preferences in the form of the amount of weight they attribute to each embedded feature.
-The more weight on the feature, the more utility the consumer derives from seeing content that aligns with said feature.
+The more weight on the feature, the more utility the user derives from seeing content that aligns with said feature.
 We assume that the utility of a user with preferences $c_k$ who faces content $s$ is given by $c_k^\top s$.

 \paragraph{Recommender system's content-serving rule} The platform uses a recommender system (RS) to decide which producer's content to show to which user.
 Denote $\vec{s} = (s_1,\ldots,s_n) \in \cS^n$ the full profile of producers' production choices.
-The RS shows producer $i$'s content $s_i$ to a user with preferences $c_k$ with probability $p_i(c_k,\vec{s}) = p_i(c_k, s_i,\sminus)$, where $\sminus$ denotes the rest of the producers\footnote{Note that producers compete to show content to each user and the content serving rule depends on $s_{-i}$, the type of content produced by competitors.}.
+The RS shows producer $i$'s content $s_i$ to a user with preferences $c_k$ with probability $p_i(c_k,\vec{s}) = p_i(c_k, s_i,\sminus)$, where $\sminus$ denotes the rest of the producers.
 We call this probability the \emph{content-serving rule}.
 In this paper, we consider two content-serving rules: \begin{enumerate} \item The \emph{softmax} content-serving rule is, as in ~\cite{hron2022modeling, chen2019top}:

 where $\tau$ denotes the softmax temperature.
 A low temperature corresponds to greedier serving (i.e., only the best fitting producer's content is shown to the user), whereas a high temperature corresponds to adding more randomness to the serving (``worse'' producers may still have their content shown to the user, albeit with lower probability).
-The limit $\tau \to 0$ corresponds to a hard maximum, i.e., the producer whose content is best aligned, namely producer $\argmax_{j \in [n]} c^\top s_j$, is shown to user $c$. \item The \emph{linear-proportional} content-serving rule, where each producer's content $s_i$ is shown to user $c_k$ with a probability directly proportional to $c_k^\top s_i$.
+The limit $\tau \to 0$ corresponds to a hard maximum, i.e., the producer whose content is best aligned, namely producer $\argmax_{j \in [n]} c^\top s_j$, is shown to user $c$. \item The \emph{top-$k$ softmax} content-serving rule first selects the top-$k$ producers with the highest alignment scores $c^\top s_j$, where $j \in [n]$.
+Among the selected $k$ producers, we then apply the softmax function with temperature $\tau$: